Affiliate links on Android Authority may earn us a commission. Learn more.

-If you have iCloud sync on, a lot of individual files should be accessible without your having to do much, assuming you haven’t accidentally deleted them.
+If you have iCloud sync on, a lot of individual files should be accessible without your having to do much, assuming you haven’t specifically deleted them.
 That includes personal photos, videos, and documents, and in some cases, app data.
 All you need to do is visit iCloud.com, or turn on iCloud sync on one of your other devices.

 Here’s what to do:

 - If you’re not starting with a fresh iPhone, you’ll have to perform a factory reset.
 Go to Settings > General > Transfer or Reset iPhone, then tap Erase All Content and Settings.

 - New or otherwise, when setting up your iPhone, choose Restore from iCloud Backup at the Apps & Data screen.
 You’ll have to sign into iCloud with your Apple ID.

 - Pick the most recent backup entry unless you suspect an associated app update (or some other software change) triggered your problems.

 - You’ll be asked to sign into one or more Apple IDs associated with apps and purchases.
 If all you can remember is your own Apple ID, you can skip signing into any secondary accounts for now.

 - Once you’re dropped back at the homescreen, your iPhone should be useable, but apps and files will have to finish downloading in the background.
 You may have to force some file downloads if you want them locally.
 With iCloud Photos, for instance, you may have to open a photo or video first.